sgutierr/3scaledemo/README.md

 ### Prerequisites

-This demo is composed of the components as follows:
+This demo is composed of the following components:

 **Products and Projects**